Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Federated Learning Theory

-\( v^{(t)} \) is the momentum term, \( \beta, \eta \) are momentum coefficients and \( g^{(t)} \) is the average gradient from clients at round \(t\). \textit{FedOpt} improves the learning process in federated settings, mainly when there is a high variance in the client updates~\cite{reddi2020adaptive}.
+\textit{FedOpt} replaces the standard gradient descent in the expression above with other update rules such as momentum, AdaGrad, or Adam\cite{kingma2014adam}.
+The server update rule is

-Several other model aggregation techniques exist, such as probabilistic approaches or those that use different types of security mechanisms, such as blockchain.
+where $\eta$ is a learning rate coefficient, $v^{(t)}$ is called the momentum term and $g^{(t)}$, as previously discussed, acts as an estimate of the average gradient.
+The function $\mathcal{G}$ stands for a gradient-based update rule, such as AdaGrad or Adam.
+Notice that by setting $\eta = 1$ and $\mathcal{G}(g^{(t)}, \theta^{(t)}, v^{(t)}, \eta) = g^{(t)}$ we recover \textit{FedAvg}. \textit{FedOpt} improves the learning process in federated settings, mainly when there is a high variance in the client updates~\cite{reddi2020adaptive}.